Multiple positive data readouts during 2016 provide foundation for initiation of advanced clinical trials with three product candidates in 2017

 MIN-202 (JNJ-42847922), under joint development with Janssen Pharmaceutica NV (Janssen):

-- Following a non-human primate study showing that treatment with an analog of MIN-301 improved a range of symptoms associated with a Parkinson’s disease model, the Company is pursuing the pre-clinical development of this compound, which is the extra-cellular domain of neuregulin-1 beta primarily activating Erb4.
-The next planned steps in this program are the filing of an IND in the United States, or an Investigational Medicinal Product Dossier in Europe, and pending acceptance by regulatory authorities, the initiation of Phase I clinical testing thereafter.
+- The Company is pursuing the pre-clinical development of MIN-301 for the treatment of Parkinson’s disease.
+MIN-301 is a peptide that targets the extra-cellular domain of neuregulin-1 beta-1 activating the ErbB4 receptor.
+The next planned steps in this program include the filing of an IND in the U.S. or an Investigational Medicinal Product Dossier in Europe, and pending acceptance by regulatory authorities, the initiation of Phase I clinical testing thereafter.

 Conference Call Information: